 Reality: Washing your nipples before breastfeeding isn’t necessary.
 When babies are born, they are already very familiar with their own mother’s smells and sounds.
 The nipples produce a substance that the baby smells and has ‘good bacteria’ that helps to build babies’ own healthy immune system for life.

-Myth 5: Separate a Newborn and Mother to let the mother Rest
+Myth 5: Separate a newborn and mother to let the mother rest

 Hospitals sometimes prioritize maternal rest over immediate bonding.

-Myth 6: Many Mothers can’t produce enough Milk
+Myth 6: Many mothers can’t produce enough milk

-Myth 7: You shouldn’t Breastfeed if you’re Sick
+Myth 7: You shouldn’t breastfeed if you’re sick

 Reality: Depending on the kind of illness, mothers can usually continue breastfeeding when they’re sick.
 You need to make sure you get the right treatment, and to rest, eat and drink well.
-In many cases, the antibodies your body makes to treat your disease or illness will pass on to your baby, building his or her own defences.
+In many cases, the antibodies your body makes to treat your disease or illness will pass on to your baby, building his or her own defenses.

-Myth 8: Formula is Nutritionally Equal to Breastmilk
+Myth 8: Formula is nutritionally equal to breastmilk

-Myth 9: Breastfeeding Causes Sagging Breasts
+Myth 9: Breastfeeding causes sagging breasts

-Reality: Sagging is caused by pregnancy hormones, aging, and genetics—not breastfeeding.
+Reality: Sagging is caused by pregnancy hormones, aging, and genetics, not breastfeeding.
 Wear supportive bras and maintain a healthy weight to minimize changes.

-Myth 10: Breastfeeding Causes Breast Cancer
+Myth 10: Breastfeeding causes breast cancer

 Reality: Breastfeeding does not cause breast cancer.
 Breast cancer is caused by genetic mutations and environmental factors.
-Breastfeeding lowers the risk of breast cancer.
+Breastfeeding actually lowers the risk of breast cancer.

 Reality: WHO recommends breastfeeding up to 2 years or longer.
 Benefits for toddlers include stronger immunity, emotional security, and balanced nutrition.

-Can I Breastfeed After Breast Surgery?
+Can I breastfeed after breast surgery?
 Yes, though milk supply may vary.
 Consult a lactation specialist.

-How Long Should Feedings Last?
-Follow baby’s cues—typically 10–45 minutes per side.
+How long should feedings last?
+Follow baby’s cues, typically 10-45 minutes per side.

-When to Introduce Bottles?
-Wait 3–4 weeks to avoid nipple confusion.
+When to introduce bottles?
+Wait 3-4 weeks to avoid nipple confusion.

 Conclusion